apache/arrow/docs/source/cpp/streaming_execution.rst

 ``SourceNode``
 --------------

-:class:`SourceNode` can be considered as an entry point to create a streaming execution plan.
+:struct:`arrow::compute::SourceNode` can be considered as an entry point to create a streaming execution plan.
 A source node can be constructed as follows.

-`arrow::compute::SoureNodeOptions` are used to create the :class:`SourceNode`.
+:class:`arrow::compute::SoureNodeOptions` are used to create the :struct:`arrow::compute::SourceNode`.
-The `arrow::Schema` of the data passing through and a function to generate data `std::function<arrow::Future<arrow::util::optional<arrow::compute::ExecBatch>>()>` are required to create this option::
+The :class:`Schema` of the data passing through and a function to generate data `std::function<arrow::Future<arrow::util::optional<arrow::compute::ExecBatch>>()>` are required to create this option::